YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 Configurations are found in either the ``.json`` or ``.yaml`` files in the application directory or under mojit directories.
 The configurations are composed of JSON or YAML, which is a superset of JSON.
+If both JSON and YAML versions of a configuration file exist, Mojito will use the configurations defined in the YAML file.

 .. _conventions_config-app: